This post was updated in May 2019.

-4. You Try to Control Offsite Eating
+4. Trying to Control Eating Outside of Your Home

 According to a 2011 study from Johns Hopkins University, parents have little influence over what their kids eat, especially as they get older.

-Kids tend to want what they cannot have, too, so tight control over food choice and quantity in or outside the home may have unwanted effects like out-of-control eating, and choosing unhealthy items when kids have access to them.
+Kids tend to want what they cannot have.
+Tight control over food in or outside the home may have unwanted effects such as out-of-control eating or choosing unhealthy items when kids have access to them.

 Instead: Have a home environment that is balanced with mostly nutritious foods, a little bit of “Fun” food, and let your child be in charge of their eating.

-5. You Plate Your Child’s Food
+5. Pre-Plating Your Child’s Food

 But, when children receive a plated meal (to which they haven’t had input), it may open Pandora’s box.

-“I don’t like this!”
-“I didn’t want that.”
 “Ew, it’s touching—I’m not eating it.”

 Instead: Let children serve themselves and have a say about what goes on their plate.
 Here’s how I tackled this one with my own kids.

-6. You Talk Too Much about Nutrition
+6. Talking Too Much about Nutrition

 Instead: Provide plenty of options for your child to be hands-on in the kitchen and your teen freedom to experiment with food.
 Answer nutrition questions when they come up.

 While these make life easier, they may take away from the opportunity to connect and attach with your child.

 Researchers find that little ones with insecure attachment to their caregiver may have difficulty regulating their food intake.
-And some of these “harmless” helpers may not be a good idea—more on that here.
+And some of these “harmless” helpers may not be a good idea.